Learning to love — YWCA empowers teens to prevent dating violence

 For many, our reactions to intense emotions are ingrained in us as children.

-YWCA Spokane and Pierce County are nonprofits that provide a range of services to their surrounding communities, including emergency shelter, counseling and advocacy, teen dating violence prevention, housing, child care, and job readiness support, for survivors and families of intimate partner violence.
+YWCA Spokane and Pierce County are nonprofits that provide a range of services to survivors and families of intimate partner violence, including emergency shelter, counseling and advocacy, teen dating violence prevention, housing, child care, and job readiness support.

 According to YWCA data, one in four teens will experience intimate partner violence between the ages of 16 and 24.
 Anyone can display behaviors on both ends of the spectrum, regardless of gender.